 EMI Shielding Gaskets for EV Batteries

 There are different types of electric vehicles, but all of them need EMI shielding in the form of reliable gasketing.
+(Non-electric vehicles need EMI shielding as well, which is why there are automotive standards.)
 In vehicles that are all-electric, there are strong electromagnetic fields between the traction battery pack and the auxiliary battery pack and the electric traction motor, DC/DC converter, power electronics controller, and other onboard systems.
 Other EV types also face EMI challenges.

 For example, hybrid electric vehicles (HEV), plug-in hybrid electric vehicles (PHEVs), and fuel cell electric vehicles (FCEV) are all susceptible to EMI.
 That’s because they contain at least an auxiliary battery along with related electronic components.
 In all electric vehicles (xEV), GPS receivers and safety-related sensors are susceptible to interference from the battery but depend upon uninterrupted RF signals.